 Behaviourism studies human response (Skinner, 1938).
 Applying it without adjustments can harm learners.
 Good behaviour management needs more than just standard sanctions.
 We must change this flawed idea (Rogers, 2011; Maslow, 1943).

-Behaviourism says consequences shape behaviour.
+Reward systems are behaviour-management tools that backfire when rewards and punishments replace relationships, reflection, and self-regulation.
 Positive reinforcement increases desired actions, punishment decreases unwanted ones.
 Schools use behaviourist systems like sticker charts.
 However, these often fail quickly or cause new issues.
 We must differentiate science (true principles) from classroom systems (often flawed).
 (Skinner, 1974) and (Pavlov, 1927) offer key insights.

-The mistake: Introducing an external reward system for behaviour that should be intrinsically motivated — completing work, listening in class, respecting peers.
+The mistake: Introducing an external reward system for behaviour that should be intrinsically motivated, completing work, listening in class, respecting peers.
 Initially, it works.
 Learners chase points or stickers.
 But within weeks or months, two things happen: the system stops working (learners ignore the reward), or it backfires (learners misbehave specifically to lose points, treating it as a game).

 Classroom symptom: Year 3 learners earn points for sitting quietly during carpet time.
 They sit quietly.
-Year 4, the threshold increases — now it takes two extra minutes of silence to earn the same point.
+Year 4, the threshold increases, now it takes two extra minutes of silence to earn the same point.
 By Year 5, a learner asks: "Do I get a point if I sit quietly without being told?"
 The question reveals the problem: external reward has crowded out the internal principle that listening is a sign of respect and a path to learning.

 DfE (2016) values consistent, clear behaviour systems but doesn't demand points.
 The best schools build positive cultures, not just reward good behaviour.
 Bennett (2017) warns against relying too heavily on unsustainable rewards.